-- Teachers to indicate level of support given using code: - T= support - Teachers to deep mark core subjects using pink and green for growth system in line with policy.
+- Teachers to indicate level of support given using code: - T= support (ratios can also be added on) - TA= TA support (ratios can also be added on) - Teachers to deep mark core subjects using pink and green for growth system in line with policy.
 Green pen to note successful aspects of the child's work.
 Pink comments to provide guidance in the form of a scaffold, prompt or reminder.
 By identifying next steps we should be allowing children the opportunity to work on these steps so marking is meaningful. - Children will have a chance to reflect on what has been marked on all days; this could be self-reflection or it could be a discussion with teacher / TA / peers.
-Children will strive to respond next to the comment with their initials daily written in purple. - Self and peer marking can be introduced in year 1 and used more regularly by year 2.
-Children will use a purple pen. - Targets should be reviewed regularly and responded to by both pupils and teachers. - Foundation subjects level of marking as appropriate to piece of work. - Simple, child generated success criteria should be used regularly to help children and adults structure their feedback.
+Children will strive to respond next to the comment with their initials daily written in purple. - Self and peer marking can be introduced in reception and used more regularly by year 1. - Targets should be reviewed regularly and responded to by both pupils and teachers. - Foundation subjects level of marking as appropriate to piece of work. - Simple, child generated success criteria should be used regularly to help children and adults structure their feedback.